Daniel of Morley: Life

 He apparently came from Morley, Norfolk, and is said to have been educated at Oxford.

 Thence he proceeded to the University of Paris, and applied himself especially to the study of mathematics, but dissatisfied with the teaching there he left for Toledo, then famous for its school of Arabian philosophy.

 At Toledo, he remained for some time.

 Morley returned to England with a valuable collection of books.

 He was apparently disappointed at the neglect of science in England, and a passage in his book has been interpreted to mean that he was on the point of setting out again for foreign parts when he met John of Oxford, Bishop of Norwich, who persuaded him to remain.

 The date of Morley's death is unknown.

 Works

-Morley was author of a book called both Philosophia Magistri Danielis de Merlac, and Liber de Naturis inferiorum et superiorum, dedicated to John of Oxford.
+Morley was author of a book called both "The Philosophy of Master Daniel of Morley" (Philosophia Magistri Danielis de Merlac) and "The Book of Lower and Upper Natures" (Liber de Naturis Inferiorum et Superiorum).
+It was dedicated to John of Oxford.
 From the preface is derived all that is known of Morley's life.

-The Arundel MS. divides the work into two books, one, De superiori parte mundi, the other, De inferiori parte mundi; in it Morley quotes frequently from Arabian and Greek philosophers, and vaunts the superiority of the former.
-He is not free, however, from astrological superstitions.
+The version in British Library Arundel MS 377 divides the work into two books: "On the Upper Part of the World" (De Superiori Parte Mundi) and "On the Lower Part of the World" (De Inferiori Parte Mundi).
+In it, Morley quotes frequently from Arabian and Greek philosophers and vaunts the superiority of the former.
+Like many medieval Arab sources, he includes several astrological superstitions.